belmontecristelmae05/CCM101-cmbelmonte/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 This command stops the running Nginx container.

-### Verify the Container Is Stopped
+### 3. Verify It Is Stopped

 ```bash
 docker ps
 ```

-This command confirms that the Nginx container is no longer running.
+This command verifies that the Nginx container is no longer running.

-### View All Containers
+To view the stopped container:

 ```bash
 docker ps -a
 ```

-This command displays both running and stopped containers so the stopped Nginx container can be verified.
+This command displays all containers, including stopped containers, and shows the Nginx container with an `Exited` status.

-### Remove the Container
+### 4. Remove the Container Completely

 ```bash
 docker rm nginx-server
 ```

-This command permanently removes the stopped Nginx container.
+This command completely removes the stopped Nginx container.

 ### Verify Container Removal